 The Study Over the past several years, male and female cat studies led by Dr. Julie Levy (University of Florida Maddie’s Shelter Medicine Program), plus another small study conducted by the Center for Conservation and Research of Endangered Wildlife (CREW) at the Cincinnati Zoo, have demonstrated a particularly promising contraceptive effect in female cats of a vaccine called GonaCon.
 To further evaluate this vaccine's potential to be the first long-term contraceptive commercialized for female cats, ACC&D sponsored a study which began November 2015.

-The study utilizes GonaCon in a “natural” non–laboratory environment, where cats can live indoors or out, experience seasonal variations in temperature and light/darkness, and are genetically diverse.
-Based on results from prior studies, the goal is for the vaccine to prevent pregnancy in the study’s treated cats for an average of over three years with a single shot.
-Dr. Amy Fischer-Brown (University of Illinois Department of Animal Sciences) serves as Principal Investigator, and Dr. Julie Levy is Co-Investigator.
+The study utilized GonaCon in a “natural” non–laboratory environment, where cats lived indoors or out, experienced seasonal variations in temperature and light/darkness, and were genetically diverse.
+Based on results from prior studies, the goal was for the vaccine to prevent pregnancy in the study’s treated cats for an average of over three years with a single shot.
+Dr. Amy Fischer-Brown (University of Illinois Department of Animal Sciences) served as Principal Investigator, and Dr. Julie Levy as Co-Investigator.

-A facility has been created that is uniquely suited to this objective where cats enjoy the highest standards of enrichment and welfare.
-They have free access to a specially built 2-story indoor home where they can snooze on comfy couches or in warm cat beds, relax on cat trees, or climb a two-story real tree made especially for them!
-And when they want some fresh air, they have access to a large outdoor yard that’s enclosed with a predator-proof fence.
-Outside there are trees, climbing structures, and plenty of surfaces where they can soak up the sun.
+A facility was created that was uniquely suited to the objective where cats enjoy the highest standards of enrichment and welfare.
+They had free access to a specially built 2-story indoor home where they could snooze on comfy couches or in warm cat beds, relax on cat trees, or climb a two-story real tree made especially for them!
+And when they wanted some fresh air, they had access to a large outdoor yard that was enclosed with a predator-proof fence.
+Outside there were trees, climbing structures, and plenty of surfaces where they could soak up the sun.